- About shareholding

 It is also proposed that New Zealand imputation credits of NZ 12 cents per ordinary share will be attached to all cash dividend payments and to the Dividend Amounts relating to all ordinary shares that participate in the Dividend Reinvestment Plan with respect to the 2014 Final Dividend (but will not be attached in connection with ordinary shares that participate in the Bonus Option Plan).

-The Record Date for the 2014 Final Dividend was 11 November 2014 and the last date for making DRP, BOP and Foreign Currency elections s 12 November 2014.
+The Record Date for the 2014 Final Dividend was 11 November 2014 and the last date for making DRP, BOP and Foreign Currency elections was

 ANZ has a policy that all dividends payable to shareholders in Australia, New Zealand or Great Britain will be paid by direct credit to their nominated financial institution accounts (excluding credit card accounts).

-Subject to receiving effective contrary instructions from the shareholder, the 2014 Final Dividend to be paid to shareholders with a registered address in Great Britain (including the Channel Islands and the Isle of Man) or New Zealand will be converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 14 November 2014.
+Subject to receiving effective contrary instructions from the shareholder, the 2014 Final Dividend to be paid to shareholders with a registered address in the United Kingdom (including the Channel Islands and the Isle of Man) or New Zealand will be converted to pounds sterling and New Zealand dollars respectively at an exchange rate calculated on 14 November 2014.

 For those shareholders who will receive payment of the 2014 Final Dividend in pounds sterling or New Zealand dollars, the exchange rates that will be used are AUD/GBP 0.553579 and AUD/NZD 1.107355 respectively.